-The College provides training to its employees.
 The training program addresses the following essential topics:

 - a.
 An overview and definition of workplace violence; - b.
 The College's commitment to providing a safe workplace; - c.
 Instructions regarding how to obtain a copy of the written Policy and Program; - d.
 A listing of significant identified risk factors; - e.
 Techniques on how to recognize and avoid potentially violent situations, including deescalation techniques; - f.
 How employees can protect themselves and how employees can suggest improvements to the Program; - g.
 The importance of reporting incidents and how to report such incidents; - h.
 Where employees can seek assistance during a dangerous situation; and - i.
 Resources, such as trauma counseling, that may be available to employees after an incident has occurred.